alessandro308/apagiaro.it/_posts/2024-09-08-remote-development-environment.md

 ### Replicating the Yelp Approach

-Attempting to replicate this setup at **Domotz** required some creative thinking.
 While I’m not entirely sure of the exact implementation Yelp used, I recalled a similar system involving a Chrome extension and routing configurations.
 This led me to explore a combination of tools to achieve a similar result.

 The solution involved injecting custom headers through a Chrome extension, along with adjustments to the **Envoy** configuration using [HTTP Dynamic Forward Proxy](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/http/http_proxy).
 In addition, changes were made to the backend core libraries to ensure the custom headers were propagated correctly.
 This configuration allowed **Envoy** to recognize the headers and forward requests to my specific development cluster, making it possible to test only the parts of the system that were modified.